Santa Cruz River (Philippines): Conservation

-Agricultural Use
+Agricultural use

-Its waters are a source of irrigation water for 2185 ha of ricefields in Pila, Santa Cruz, Liliw, Victoria and Nagcarlan towns.
+The Santa Cruz River waters are a source of irrigation water for 2185 ha of ricefields in Pila, Santa Cruz, Liliw, Victoria and Nagcarlan towns.
 The provincial capital of Laguna Province was put up on the banks of this river.

 On September 28, 2006, Typhoon Xangsane (PAGASA name Typhoon Milenyo) caused the destruction of the Calumpang Diversion Dam in the Municipality of Liliw, which channeled water to irrigation canals around the area.
 The dam was built in the 1970s.
 The livelihood of more than 2,300 farmers in five Laguna towns was put at risk.
 The storm was only the immediate cause of the damage, with continuous quarrying along the Santa Cruz River cited as the primary cause.

 The National Irrigation Administration (NIA) said that while the quarry operations were located beyond the dam's 1 km radius, the continuous collection of rocks in the lower portion of the area caused erosion in the riverbed.
 The NIA noted that a survey they conducted before the typhoon showed that the riverbed had dropped by 12 m because of erosion.

 They also estimated that the construction of a new dam would take 11 months to two years to build a new dam depending on the availability of funds.
 This meant that our farmers might not be able to plant rice for two years prior to the rehabilitation of the dam.